babelomics/bierapp/README.md

 # Overview
-BierApp is the gene/variant prioritization tool of the BIER (the Team of BioInformatic for Rare Diseases).
+BierApp is the gene/variant prioritization tool of the BiER (the Team of BioInformatic for Rare Diseases).
 This interactive tool allows finding genes affected by deleterious variants that segregate along family pedigrees, case-controls or sporadic samples.
+The tool provides an easy-to-use environment in which heuristic filters can be applied to narrow down a large liste of variants found in whole exome (or genome) experiments.

 ### Documentation
 You can find BierApp documentation and tutorials at: https://github.com/babelomics/bierapp/wiki.

+### How to cite BiERapp
+Alemán A, Garcia-Garcia F, Salavert F, Medina I, Dopazo J. A web-based interactive framework to assist in the prioritization of disease candidate genes in whole-exome sequencing studies.
+Nucleic Acids Res.
+2014 Jul;42(Web Server issue):W88-93. doi: 10.1093/nar/gku407.
+[PubMed](http://www.ncbi.nlm.nih.gov/pubmed/24803668)

 ### Issue Tracking
 You can report bugs or request new features at [GitHub issue tracking](https://github.com/babelomics/bierapp/issues).